-&lt;sup>16 That is, the function of black immigrant patriotism must also be implicated in the in a theory of differential racialization.
-Indeed, thinking on the concept of racialization has always been concerned with the connections between race and patriotism (i.e., from Keith 1931 to Kim 2004).

-Although Sowell is often interpreted as offering a fairly straightforward cultural argument, a careful reading of his work implicates Sowell as the primary source for thinking of Afro-Caribbeans as a model minority.
-That is, Sowell speaks to both the protestant work ethic and 'racial acquiescence' in the production of black ethnic and black-white racial inequality.
-He begins with framing the problem, "West Indians in the United States are significant not only because of their overrepresentation among prominent or successful blacks, but also because their very different background makes them a test case of the explanatory importance of color, as such, in analyzing socioeconomic progress in the American economy and society, as compared to the importance of the cultural traditions of the American Negro" (Sowell 1978: 42).
-The implication in this particular passage is that if Afro-Caribbeans are doing better than African Americans it must be because African Americans practice a culture that inhibits them from experiencing greater social mobility (i.e., no Protestant work ethic: Weber 1930).
+Although Sowell is often interpreted as offering a fairly straightforward cultural argument, a careful reading of his work that is inspired by the literature on race and racism in general, and the model minority (myth) in particular, implicates Sowell as the primary source for thinking of the black immigrant as a model minority.
+That is, Sowell speaks to both the protestant work ethic and - if you will - "racial acquiescence" in the production of black ethnic and black-white racial inequality.
+He begins with framing the problem,

+"West Indians in the United States are significant not only because of their overrepresentation among prominent or successful blacks, but also because their very different background makes them a test case of the explanatory importance of

+13 The explanatory logic goes of the model minority myth goes: if one minority group can do well, others can do just as well or better; and to the extent that other groups do not succeed, this shows that their lack of mobility is not do to discrimination but instead that it is the result of a lack of effort and too much time spent worrying about race - i.e., that these groups are not sufficiently "model."

+color, as such, in analyzing socioeconomic progress in the American economy and society, as compared to the importance of the cultural traditions of the American Negro."
+1978, Thomas Sowell, Three Black Histories, p.
+42

+The implication in this particular passage is that if black immigrants are doing better than African Americans it must be because African Americans practice a culture that inhibits them from experiencing greater social mobility.
 Later in the same paragraph, he tells us why this finding is so important.
-He states that because Afro-Caribbeans do better than African Americans, we know that "...racism alone, is clearly not a sufficient explanation of income disparities within the black population or between the black and white populations" (Sowell 1978: 43).
-As such, claims that racial discrimination plays a major or primary role in black-white racial inequality are must be inaccurate.
+He states that because black immigrants do better than African Americans,

+"...racism alone, is clearly not a sufficient explanation of income disparities within the black population or between the black and white populations."
+1978, Thomas Sowell, Three Black Histories, p.
+43

 Sowell also has moments where he discusses work ethic and racial factors simultaneously.
 He states,

-"West Indian Negros emphasized such traits as work, thrift and education - more generally achievements involving planning and working for the future, implying the emotional control for selfdenial in the present and emphasizing the logical and mundane over the emotional, the imaginative, and the heroic.
+"...
+West Indian Negros emphasized such traits as work, thrift and education - more generally achievements involving planning and working for the future, implying the emotional control for self-denial in the present and emphasizing the logical and mundane over the emotional, the imaginative, and the heroic.
 The opposite characteristics can be scene among the ...
-Negros, where advancement can be achieved in emotional and imaginative areas, such as oratory, lyric literature, and music, and which have produced many dramatic 'leaders' and heroes" (Sowell 1975: 130-1).
+Negros, where advancement can be achieved in emotional and imaginative areas, such as oratory, lyric literature, and music, and which have produced many dramatic 'leaders' and heroes' (Sowell 1975: 130-131).

-Here, Sowell talks about "work, thrift and education" in reference to the cultural dimension of the model minority concept while more tacitly implicating the racial dimension when he refers to African American civil rights leaders as 'emotional and imaginative' leaders and heroes.
-The inference is that African American leaders are unduly concerned with race, using less logical and more emotive strategies in the pursuit of social mobility.
-The framing of Afro-Caribbeans as model minorities would persist and can be found in various academic disciplines, including anthropology where John Ogbu has focused on the ways in which immigrant selectivity results in model behavior among voluntary immigrant minority groups (Ogbu 1987).
+Here, Sowell talks about "work, thrift and education' in reference to the cultural dimension of the model minority concept while more tacitly implicating the racial dimension when he refers to African American civil rights leaders as emotional and dramatic heroes.
+The inference here is that African American "dramatic 'leaders' and heroes" are unduly concerned with race, using less logic and more "emotional and imaginative" strategies to confront whatever racial dynamics that might exist.
+The framing of immigrants as model minorities would persist and can be found in various academic disciplines, including anthropology where John Ogbu (1992) has focused on the ways in which immigrant selectivity results in model behavior among voluntary immigrant minority groups.
 He sums up two decades of ethnographic research with the following statement,